 - About half way through add the grated apple

-- It should take around 8-10 minutes to cook through
+- It should take around 15-20 minutes to cook through, the longer you cook it the better

 You’ll end up with a beautiful golden porridge, perfect for winters days and whenever you need something to really warm your heart.